twotwoba/sync-storage/README.md

 ## when use?

 When you need to synchronize the unique identifier stored in the storage of the company server's development environment to the local development environment, maybe you need it.

+## Preconditions

+Before Listening target url, open it.(There is no such restriction in the source URL.)